martinsgmx/minimal-mistakes/_posts/2018-06-01-arch-arm-xfce4-tigervnc.md

 [alarm@192.168.1.XX ~]: chmod u+x ~/.vnc/xstartup
 ```

-> Why create a copy of xstartup -> xstartup.bckp?
+> Why create a copy of xstartup (xstartup.bckp)?
 Well, it's a good practice make a copy of any config file before modify it!
 So, if you need back to old config, only need rename that file!

-Now, edit ~/.vnc/config Choose a screen size and other parameters if you need it:
+Edit ~/.vnc/config Choose a screen size and other parameters if you need it:

 ```bash
 [alarm@192.168.1.XX ~]: cp ~/.vnc/config ~/.vnc/config.bckp